The best ways to money on groceries.

 Another way I use up my pantry is by having regular YO-YO nights.
 YO-YO stands for “You’re On Your Own” and is really just a fancy way of saying we are having leftovers for dinner.
 When I plan Yo-Yo for dinner the family knows we are eating leftovers and whatever can be found in the pantry.
 Cheapest dinner around!

 Take advantage of every cashback app available.
 It hardly takes any time to scan your receipts and you get FREE MONEY!

 If I ever see my husband throw a receipt in the garbage without getting cashback I ask him, “Would you ever throw 50 cents in the trash can?
 No!
 But when you throw away a receipt without scanning it first, it is the same as throwing away money.”
 The small cashback adds up!
 In the 5ish years I have been using cashback apps I have gotten hundreds of dollars back.

-Ibotta: I love shopping with ibotta.
-This is the very first app I check after completing my grocery shopping.
 All you have to do is shop, check the app for rebates, scan your receipt, and the money is instantly put into your ibotta account.
 Easy.
 Peasy.
 They have a wide selection of rebates, and I can always find something to earn on.
 My favorite rebates are the “any brand” rebates they often put on items such as milk, produce, pantry items, beauty and household.
-I can almost always find at LEAST one or two items to receive a rebate for.

 In short, when I shop with my Discover Card I automatically earn cashback on all purchases.
 They give you 1% cashback on EVERYTHING and 5% on different categories that are rotated monthly.
 (Currently, I am receiving 5% on groceries).